Tyler-Wagner/Notes/SHSU/InfoSec-Project/Wyze Cam OG.md

 			- 58467
 			- 58468
 			- 58469
-		- Communicates to the webservice with othose ports
+		- Communicates to the webservice with on those ports
 	- <u>NetDiscover</u>
 		- Netdiscover showed that there is a secondary IP 192.168.0.78 with a different MAC address d0:3f:27:fd:82:71
 			- You are able to ping the IP given above